Experimenter/vido/README.md

 # vido
-Video Downloader frontend for youtube-dl, based on ytd-gtk using python-gobjects instead of outdated pygtk
+Video/Audio Downloader frontend for youtube-dl, based on ytd-gtk using python-gobjects instead of outdated pygtk